kenpegrasio/learn-cpp/class.md

 ### Inheritance Modes: `public` vs `private` vs `protected`

 In inheritance, all non-private (public and protected) members of the base class will be inherited by the derived class.
-However, the mode of the class members is different according the type of inheritance modes that is chosen.
+However, the mode of the inherited class members will be different according the chosen type of inheritance modes.
 The following shows how it is differed from each other:

 1. When the inheritance mode is `public`, all `public` parent class members (class members include member functions and variables) will be inherited as `public` and all `protected` parent class members will be inherited as `protected`.
 2. When the inheritance mode is `protected`, all `public` and `protected` parent class members will be inherited as `protected`.